by Professor Margarita Mooney | This article first appeared on The Hedgehog Review’s COVID Commentaries blog on April 16, 2020.

-Lewis’s point is quite simply to avoid the either/or dualistic thinking that pervades simplistic approaches to crises.
-That simplistic thinking goes something like this: if I care about the suffering [substitute the problem or crisis], I don’t have time for music [substitute any non-material human pursuit].
-Rather, Lewis leads us to say: care passionately for the suffering, expend your gifts to alleviate that suffering, and listen to music.
-Our material circumstances influence but should not determine our consciousness: times of crisis are a time to resist the dehumanization of a single-minded narrow focus on one aspect of our humanity to the detriment of others.
-For Lewis, our cultural and religious side must be nurtured and expressed at the same time we struggle for material improvements in human lives.
+Lewis urges us to avoid the either-or, dualistic thinking that pervades simplistic approaches to crises.
+Rather, he adjures us to care passionately for the suffering, expend our gifts to alleviate that suffering, and pursue activities that elevate the mind.
+Our material circumstances no doubt influence our thoughts, but they should not determine our consciousness.
+No time is more important than one of crisis to resist the dehumanization of a single-minded narrow focus on any one aspect of our lives to the detriment of all others.

-In the over-achieving intellectual circles I run in of academics on the hunt for prestige and productivity, it is easy to identify our value as a person with our intellectual work and neglect our own emotional life, personal life, and sometimes spiritual lives.
+In the overachieving academic circles in which I run, the hunt for prestige and productivity tend to lead to valuing a life only in terms of intellect, often overlooking the worth of personal, emotional, and sometimes spiritual aspects of life.
 Why?
-Because supposedly one day we will reach a point where we are famous enough or tenured and then we no longer have to work so hard.
-If that sought-after professional stability ever arrives [which it won’t for many people earning Ph.D.s], we have become so habituated to a life of total work (as Josef Pieper calls it) that we can’t separate our identity from the product of our work.
-It may very well take a crisis to wake up to the reality of what our total humanity requires for flourishing, including the need to nurture the contemplative, joyful, and vulnerable aspects of our humanity.
+Because supposedly one day we will reach a point where we are famous enough or tenured and then we will no longer have to work so hard.
+But when that sought-after (perhaps elusive) professional stability arrives, many often discover that they have become habituated to what Josef Pieper called “total work,” in which our identity is so tied up with the product of our work that we forget to nurture our contemplative, joyful, and vulnerable sides.
+It may very well take a crisis to wake up to the reality of what our total humanity requires for flourishing.

-Lewis concludes with a few intentions that anyone dedicate to the life of the mind as a teacher, scholar, student or parent of a student can apply in this crisis.
+Lewis concludes his essay with a few lessons that anyone dedicated to the life of the mind— teacher, scholar, student, or parent—can apply in the current crisis.

 First, do not think about the crisis all the time, especially not when you are setting yourself down to do your intellectual work.
 Distractions to the life of the mind abound.
 The crisis is a chance to learn to fight them.
 If sometimes you get overwhelmed by the excitement of the crisis and abandon your work, don’t be too hard on yourself.
 Try again tomorrow.

 Second, fight the feeling that we don’t have enough time to finish a task, or that what we finish is no good.
-Perfectionism is a sin that plagues academics, with yours truly being a prime example.
-Frustration at our lack of progress or excessive self-criticism for what we produce quite simply eradicates the grace of the present moment.
+Perfectionism is a sin that plagues academics.
+Frustration at our lack of progress or excessive self-criticism quite simply eradicates the grace of the present moment.
 The crisis we face now is a loud reminder that we don’t decide when we die.
 We are not in control of time.

-But, if we wish to pursue the life of the mind in a time of crisis, and do so in humility before God, giving gratitude for this particular vocation, we should not feel we are abandoning our duty but rather purifying it to make it more what it is supposed to be.
+If we wish to pursue the life of the mind in a time of crisis, and do so in humility, giving gratitude for this particular vocation to dedicate our lives to education and scholarship, we should not feel we are abandoning our duty to help humanity but rather pruning the life of the mind.